skip to main content

 Is the 24 Hours of Le Mans on TV in the US?

-Yes, the 24 Hours of Le Mans airs on MOTOR TREND in the U.S. Stateside viewers can also stream the endurance race on Max with a Standard or Premium subscription plan.
+Yes, the 24 Hours of Le Mans airs on truTV in the U.S. Stateside viewers can also stream the endurance race on HBO Max with a Standard or Premium subscription plan, or directly through the official FIAWEC+ app.

 How can I watch the 24 Hours of Le Mans for free?

 The only way to watch the 24 Hours of Le Mans for free in the U.S. is by signing up for a free streaming trial.
-Max doesn’t always offer free trials, so your best option might be to access MOTOR TREND using DIRECTV’s five-day free trial.
+HBO Max doesn't always offer free trials, so your best option might be to access truTV using DIRECTV's five-day free trial.

 Does Amazon Prime show Le Mans?

-Yes, you can watch the 24 Hours of Le Mans on Amazon Prime Video by subscribing to its Max Standard add-on channel.
-That’ll also get you MotoGP races, select MLB games, and several cycling competitions.
+Yes, you can watch the 24 Hours of Le Mans on Amazon Prime Video by subscribing to the HBO Max Standard add-on.
+That'll also get you MotoGP races, select MLB games, and several cycling competitions.

 Why you should trust us

-Our sports experts researched the 2025 Le Mans schedule to compile practice, qualifying, and race times.
-We then verified broadcast details and compared those to other WEC races.
-Using that information, we determined our viewing recommendations by cross-referencing our existing TV coverage and customer satisfaction surveys.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched the 2026 Le Mans schedule to compile practice, qualifying, and race times.
+He then verified broadcast details and compared those to other WEC races.
+Using that information, Taylor determined his viewing recommendations by cross-referencing CableTV.com’s existing TV coverage and customer satisfaction surveys.

 Check out our How We Rank page to learn more about our methods.